St Mary Magdalene's Church, Broughton-in-Furness

 St Mary Magdalene's Church is in Broughton-in-Furness, Cumbria, England.
 It is an active Anglican parish church in the deanery of Furness, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
 Its benefice is united with those of four other local parishes.
 The church, dedicated to Jesus' companion Mary Magdalene, is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The oldest fabric in the present church is the late Norman south doorway, dating from the 12th century.
 Alterations and additions were made to the church in the 16th and the 19th centuries.
 In 1873–74 the church was restored by the Lancaster architects Paley and Austin.
 This included rebuilding the nave, restoring the chancel and adding a new aisle.
 They removed the west gallery and reseated the body of the church.
 Stone from St Bees was used for the external dressings, and the interior was faced with Runcorn sandstone.
 In 1900 the south west tower was replaced by Austin and Paley, the successors of Paley and Austin.
+The funds for the improvement were provided by Lord Cross who also donated a peal of bells.